Hamburg Institute for Social Research: Mittelweg 36

 The institutes journal was first published in 1992 and allows readers to follow ongoing research projects at the institute.

 In its first decade the journal has garnered interest not only in the academic community but also has a number of non-academic readers.
+It is published six times a year academic publisher of the HIS the Hamburger Edition, which was founded in 1994.

 Wehrmachtsausstellung

 In 1995 the institute began an exhibition titled Wehrmachtsausstellung which toured Germany until 1999.
 The tour detailed the War crimes of the Wehrmacht and helped break the Myth of the clean Wehrmacht in Germany.
 It was designed by Hannes Heer.